 (Copyright for the above resource is Queen's Printer.
-The resource is excerpted from the elearning course developed by the Accessibility Directorate of Ontario and modified for this use.)
+The resource is an excerpt from the eLearning course developed by the Accessibility Directorate of Ontario and modified for this use.)

-HOW TO USE TTY AND CANADA RELAY SERVICES
+HOW TO USE A TEXT TELEPHONE (TTY) AND CANADA RELAY SERVICES

-How to make a call with a TTY System
+How to make a call with a Text Telephone (TTY) System

 - 1. Push the ON switch. - 2.
-Push the DISPLAY switch if you wish to use the screen alone or the PRINT switch if you want what is typed both on screen and in print. - Place the telephone receiver on the TTY's rubber receptacles.
+Push the DISPLAY switch if you wish to use the screen alone or the PRINT switch if you want what is typed both on screen and in print. - 3.
+Place the telephone receiver on the TTY's rubber receptacles.
 Make sure that the receiver is firmly in place and that the telephone's receiver cord is on the LEFT side of the TTY. - 4.
 Check the telephone indicator light; if it is lit, you have the line. - 5.
 Dial the number, and watch the telephone light; if it is flashing slowly, this indicates that the device on the other end is ringing. - 6.
 When the person you are calling answers, you will see a phrase appear on the screen such as: "Hello, Richard Smith here, GA."
 The "GA" stands for "Go Ahead".
-Don't forget to use it whenever you have finished speaking, so the other person will know it's his or her turn to speak.
+Don't forget to use it whenever you have finished speaking, so the other person will know it's their turn to speak.
 The person who receives the call is always the one who starts typing first. - 7.
 When the call is over and you want to advise the other person that you are ready to get off the phone, type "SK".
 It means Stop Keying.
-The other person will respond by typing "SK" if he or she agrees that the call is completed.
+The other person will respond by typing "SK" if they agree that the call is completed.
 To be courteous, each person waits until the other one has indicated "SK" before hanging up the phone.
 Always switch the TTY "OFF" as soon as you have finished the call.